Early music activities and learning strongly influence the future abilities of a person. Even in the womb, a child's experiences are critical.

 No one ever regretted starting on a higher quality instrument, something more likely to happen with adult beginners.
 They are easier to play and sound better.
 Thus, they are more motivating.

-Beginner guitar players should start with an acoustic, nylon string guitar, also called a classical guitar, even if they want to play rock and roll on an electric guitar.
+Beginner guitar players should start with an acoustic, nylon-string guitar, also called a classical guitar, even if they want to play rock and roll on an electric guitar.
 They are easier to learn on, you get more for your money, and easier to play.

-Many of my new guitar students, after I appropriately find what size guitars they need, get Yamaha solid top classical guitars from Amazon.
+Many of my new guitar students, after I appropriately find what size guitars they need, get Yamaha solid-top classical guitars from Amazon.
 Similarly, I help pick out keyboards from Amazon.

 Young bass students should start with a smaller bass as well.
 It's often easier to start the bass after one has had some experience on the guitar or piano, but I have started plenty of bass students, both electric and upright bass.